ErlingSigurdson/Billy/README.md

 - **14.01.2024** - the sketch is successfully run on a ESP32-C6 microcontroller using
 [3.0.0-alpha3 version of the ESP32 Arduino core](https://github.com/espressif/arduino-esp32/milestone/4).
 - **__.06.2024** - v.1.3 released, with certain major changes made:
-    - analog load control functionality added, and thus the project's name changed from "Billy the Relay" to just "Billy";
+    - PWM output functionality added, and thus the project's name changed from "Billy the Relay" to just "Billy";
     - the code was refactored significantly.
 Among other things, command handler functions are now declared and defined in separate files, not in the .ino file.

 ### TODO list
 - Add switching between station (STA) and access point (AP) Wi-Fi modes in runtime.
-- Add an analog load control panel to the web interface.
+- Add a PWM output control panel to the web interface.

 ***
 # Manual

-### GPIO and Load
+### GPIO and load
-Billy provides 2 control channels - one for a digital load and another one for an analog load.
+Billy uses 2 GPIOs to control a load - one for a digital output and another one for a pseudo-analog (PWM) output.
-The channels are basically GPIOs, one in a digital output mode and another one outputting PWM signal.

-A typical digital load would be an LED (usually used for testing purposes) or a transistor driver which in its turn switches a relay.
-A typical analog load would be, again, an LED or a MOSFET driver which in its turn drives an electric motor.

-Additionally, there's a GPIO in a digital output mode assigned to control an indicator LED.
+A single additional GPIO provides a digital output to control an indicator LED.

+Aside from an LED, Billy can control such a typical load as:
+- a relay (by means of an octocoupler or a transistor driver) controlled by a digital output;
+- an electric motor (by means of a MOSFET driver) controlled by a PWM signal.

-GPIOs are assigned with a `#define` directive in
+GPIOs are assigned with `#define` directives in
+TODO

 ### Communications